-Georges St-Pierre To Make Long-Awaited Comeback Vs. Michael Bisping
+Georges St-Pierre To Fight Michael Bisping In Much-Anticipated UFC Return

-Georges St-Pierre is getting an immediate shot for the title in his comeback fight.
+Georges St-Pierre is getting an immediate shot at the title in his comeback fight.

-UFC president Dana White told ESPN’s “SportsCenter” on Wednesday the former welterweight champion will move up a weight class to fight Michael Bisping for the middleweight title belt.
-White did not specify a date for the championship fight.
+UFC president Dana White told ESPN’s “SportsCenter” on Wednesday the former welterweight champion will move up a weight class to fight Michael Bisping for the middleweight title.
+White did not reveal a date for the championship fight.

-White also said Bisping and St-Pierre will have a press conference on Friday in Las Vegas prior to UFC 209.
+White also said Bisping and St-Pierre will have a press conference Friday in Las Vegas prior to UFC 209.

-St-Pierre hasn’t fought since he defeated Johny Hendricks in a controversial split-decision victory at UFC 167 back in 2013.
-He vacated his welterweight belt after defending it nine consecutive times and decided to take a break from the sport.
+St-Pierre hasn’t fought since defeating Johny Hendricks in a controversial split-decision victory at UFC 167 back in 2013.
+He vacated his welterweight belt after successfully defending it nine consecutive times, as he decided to take a break from the sport.

-Rumblings about a potential St-Pierre return first came to surface when he attended UFC 196.
-The rumors came to life when he signed a new contract with the UFC in February.
+Rumblings about a potential St-Pierre return first surfaced when he attended UFC 196.
+The rumors became a reality when he signed a new contract with UFC in February.

 The 35-year-old Canadian’s comeback will be met with a handful of challenges.
-Aside from the fact that he hasn’t fought in nearly four years, he’ll be fighting in the 185-pound division after years of fighting in the welterweight class.
+Aside from having not fought in nearly four years, he’ll be fighting in the 185-pound division after years of fighting in the welterweight class.
 He also hasn’t finished a fight since 2009 (seven consecutive fights) when he defeated B.J.
 Penn via TKO at UFC 94.

-St-Pierre’s opponent Bisping last fought in November at UFC 204, where he defended the middleweight championship belt for the first time against 46-year-old Dan Henderson.
-He has won four consecutive fights, including victories over former kings of the 185-pound class Anderson Silva and Luke Rockhold.
+St-Pierre’s opponent, Bisping, last fought in November at UFC 204, where he defended the middleweight championship for the first time against 46-year-old Dan Henderson.
+He has won four consecutive fights, which include victories over former kings of the 185-pound class, Anderson Silva and Luke Rockhold.

 Thumbnail photo via Jason Silva/USA TODAY Sports Images